jeffreysilver/slowcovid-lambdas/docs/sms.md

 # SMS Context

-The SMS Context is responsible for sending and receiving messages with users.
-It includes our integration with Twilio.
+The SMS Context is exchanging messages with users via Twilio.
+It handles both sending and receiving of messages.

 ## Inbound SMS